MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-create.md

 ## Create a flow from a template

 >[!NOTE]
->By default the Power Automate app shows you templates that have been created for Microsoft Teams.
+>By default, the Power Automate app shows you templates that have been created for Microsoft Teams.
 You can switch filters on the top right to view all Power Automate templates, if desired.

 ![Create tab filter](../media/power-automate-teams-app-create/create-filter.png)